Military globalization

 Military globalization is defined by David Held as "the process which embodies the growing extensity and intensity of military relations among the political units of the world-system.
 Understood as such, it reflects both the expanding network of worldwide military ties and relations, as well as the impact of key military technological innovations (from steamships to satellites), which over time, have reconstituted the world into a single geostrategic space".

 For Robert Keohane and Joseph Nye, military globalization entails 'long-distance networks of interdependence in which force, and the threat or promise of force, are employed".
+For historians Ángel Alcalde and José Escribano, war is "an intrinsic element of globalization".

 Held divides the military globalization into three distinct phenomena: